CLARIAH/burgerLinker/README.md

 -	max Lev Dist 2 for family names with 4-7 characters
 -	max Lev Dist 1 for family names with 2-3 characters

-### 2. Date filter
+### 2. Date filtering assumptions
--	Persons will not become older than 110 years of age
+1. Persons will not become older than 110 years of age
--	Children are born to 1) married parents, 2) five years before the parents married, or 3) up to 9 months after the father perished.
+2. Children are born to
--	A woman will give birth to children at an age between 14 and 50 years
+- married parents,
--	A man will father children at an age between 14 and 100 years
+- five years before the parents married, or
--	Difference in age between partners will be maximally 66 years
+- up to 9 months after the father perished.
--	Maximal age of marriage for a woman is 90 years
+3. A woman will give birth to children at an age between 14 and 50 years
--	Maximal age of marriage for a man is 100 years
+4. A man will father children at an age between 14 and stop depending on the partner

 ---